 In the early days we had no idea that POH was one of the first websites to talk about life skills and happiness.
 I didn’t quite realize that we live in a topsy-turvy world, a world in which education is mainly about gaining intellectual knowledge, status and money, not about leading happy, meaningful lives.
 This may seem especially strange if one recalls that Socrates and Confucius, the joint founders of modern education, devoted their lives to the idea that self-cultivation (ie social-emotional learning) lay at the heart of education.
-More than 2, 500 years later, the heart of education seems to have had a heart attack.

 The Pursuit of Happiness Project

 Nonetheless, we are making progress.
 For example, a few years ago, leading Positive Psychologists focused on the cultivation of positive emotions and the “disputation of negative thoughts.”
 We are now finding out that physical exercise, and performing acts of kindness may have a still more powerful impact on depression and happiness.
 What we do know is that happiness, like physical wellbeing, depends on multiple variables, and the great news is that we are discovering more and more sources of happiness.
-Some of the most exciting areas include the impact of contact with nature (apparently one walk through a forest will lower your blood pressure, let alone your stress), “locus of control” and personal initiative (people who feel that they do not have control over their lives are more likely to have depression) and “psychobiotics” which sound like the products of science fiction but are real bacteria, dwelling in your digestive system, and producing natural psychopharmaceuticals.
+Some of the most exciting areas include contact with nature (apparently one walk through a forest will lower your blood pressure, let alone your stress), “locus of control” and personal initiative (people who feel that they do not have control over their lives are more likely to have depression) and “psychobiotics” which sound like the products of science fiction but are real bacteria, dwelling in your digestive system, and producing natural psychopharmaceuticals.

-One of our biggest priorities is to review the exploding impact of cellphone use and social media on happiness.
+One of our biggest priorities is to review the exploding impact of smartphone use and social media on happiness.
 This seems to be a two-edged sword, and both sides are very sharp.
 Once again, many studies exist, but which of these studies are more dependable?
 Studies funded by social media giants tend to contradict some studies produced independently.

 Wishing you much happiness,